rust-lang/rust/text/0000-extern-types.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Should we allow generic lifetime and type parameters on extern types?
+- Should we allow generic lifetime and type parameters on extern types?
   If so, how do they effect the type in terms of variance?

+- [In std's source](https://github.com/rust-lang/rust/blob/164619a8cfe6d376d25bd3a6a9a5f2856c8de64d/src/libstd/os/raw.rs#L59-L64), it is mentioned that LLVM expects `i8*` for C's `void*`.
+  We'd need to continue to hack this for the two `c_void`s in std and libc.
+  But perhaps this should be done across-the-board for all extern types?
+  Somebody should check what Clang does.